 The girl who lived next door was locked out.
 We opened the window so she could stand in our front garden and watch it.

 I remember being terrified and thinking there would be a war.
 I remember thinking London would be next and my dad lived in London.
 We live right near a big army base so I was terrified that our town would be targetted.
-I was mostly correct.posted over 2 years ago
+I was mostly correct.posted almost 3 years ago